Prince Archie of Sussex: Birth, family and infancy

-Archie Harrison Mountbatten-Windsor was born at 05:26 (BST) (04:26 UTC) on 6 May 2019 at Portland Hospital in London.
-He is the first child of the Duke and Duchess of Sussex.
-Unlike previous royal births, there was no immediate photocall at the hospital steps.
-His birth was announced by Buckingham Palace via a framed notice on an easel, though unlike previous royal births there were no signatures by the mother's doctors.
-Several landmarks were illuminated in different colours to mark the birth, including Niagara Falls, the CN Tower and the London Eye.
-His name was announced on 8 May 2019.
-He has mixed-race ancestry, having African-American and European-American maternal lineage.
-He has dual citizenship of the United Kingdom and the United States.
+Archie was born at 05:26 (BST) (04:26 UTC) on 6 May 2019 at Portland Hospital in London, during the reign of his paternal great-grandmother, Queen Elizabeth II.
+He is the first child of Prince Harry, Duke of Sussex, and Meghan, Duchess of Sussex.
+Unlike previous royal births, there was no immediate photocall on the hospital steps.
+His birth was announced by Buckingham Palace via a framed notice on an easel, although, unlike earlier royal births, the notice did not include signatures from the mother's doctors.
+Several landmarks were illuminated in different colours to mark the occasion, including Niagara Falls, the CN Tower, and the London Eye.
+His name was announced on 8 May.
+Archie has mixed-race ancestry, with African-American and European-American maternal lineage, and holds dual citizenship of the United Kingdom and the United States.
+He is sixth in the line of succession to the British throne.

 Archie's parents brought him to meet his great-grandparents Queen Elizabeth II and Prince Philip for the first time when he was two days old.
-He was christened wearing the royal christening gown by Justin Welby, Archbishop of Canterbury, on 6 July 2019 in the private chapel at Windsor Castle, with water from the River Jordan.
+He was christened Archie Harrison Mountbatten-Windsor, wearing the royal christening gown, by Justin Welby, Archbishop of Canterbury, on 6 July in the private chapel at Windsor Castle, using water from the River Jordan.
 In a break from royal tradition, his parents did not make public the identities of his godparents.
 Four of the godparents were later reported to be Charlie van Straubenzee, Tiggy Pettifer, Mark Dyer, and the 7th Duke of Westminster.

 In early 2020, Archie's parents stepped down from their roles as working members of the royal family.
 The family then moved to North America and settled in Montecito, California, in the summer of that year.
 His younger sister, Lilibet, was born in 2021.
+The family visited the UK in June 2022 during Queen Elizabeth II's Platinum Jubilee celebrations, and again in July 2026.
+In August 2026, the family relocated to the UK, with Archie and Lilibet enrolled to begin school there in September.
+In September, they changed schools after two days, following concerns from the family's security team about transport between their home and the original school.

 Public appearances

-In September and October 2019, Archie accompanied his parents on a Southern African tour to Malawi, Angola, South Africa and Botswana.
-To mark his first birthday in 2020, he appeared in a storytime video with his mother as a part of the Save with Stories campaign, a project aimed at supporting children and families affected by the COVID-19 pandemic.
+In September and October 2019, Archie accompanied his parents on a Southern African tour to Malawi, Angola, South Africa, and Botswana.
+To mark his first birthday in 2020, he appeared in a storytime video with his mother as part of the Save with Stories campaign, a project aimed at supporting children and families affected by the COVID-19 pandemic.